 A new formula of the electron density profiles above the peak height is introduced.
-The formula is based on the Epstein layer and depends on the O^+ and H^+ scale heights and the O^+ - H^+ transition level.
+The formula is based on the Epstein layer and depends on the O^+ and H^+ scale heights and the O^+-H^+ transition level.
 Both scale heights have a ratio 1:16 reduced by a factor representing the change from magnetic field line direction to vertical direction.
-The bottom-side part of TEC (profile calculations using foF2, M{3000} F2 and foE) is subtracted from the GPS-measured TEC at the same location.
-The topside TEC, together with the empirically obtained O^+ - H^+ transition level, are then used to deduce the unknown scale heights.
-The method is demonstrated on genuine data covering low and high solar activity conditions.
+The bottom-side part of TEC (calculated by using foF2, $M{3000}F2$ and foE measurements) is subtracted from the GPS-derived TEC at the same location.
+The topside TEC, together with the empirically obtained O^+-H^+ transition level, are then used to deduce the unknown scale heights.
+The method is demonstrated on actual data covering low and high solar activity conditions.